mikeizbicki/cmc-csci143/week_00/README.md

 ## Lab

 **Due Date:**

-Labs are always due on midnight of the Sunday of the week that they are assigned (i.e. January 23 for this lab).
+Labs (and homeworks) are always due on midnight of the Sunday of the week that they are assigned (i.e. January 23 for this lab).
 If you collaborate with either a student or TA, then you get a 48 hour extension until the following Tuesday at midnight (i.e. January 25 for this lab).

-Weekly homeworks have the same due dates and extension policies.
+**For this lab only:**
+There will be no late penalty if you miss the due date, but please be reasonable.
+This is all important background material, and I want to ensure that everyone has sufficient time to complete it based on their background experience.

 **Instructions:**